-During 2021 considering the global pandemic, Antea Cement took precautionary measures to keep its people healthy, to ensure that the workplace was safe and to preserve good liquidity levels to support its operations.
-For 2021 the impact of Covid-19 to the Antea's performance resulted to be minor.
-Antea's operational performance in 2021 surpassed that of 2020.
+During 2022 considering the continuing global pandemic, Antea Cement resumed to take precautionary measures to keep its people healthy, to ensure that the workplace was safe and to preserve good liquidity levels to support its operations.
+For 2022 the impact of Covid-19 to the Antea's performance resulted to be minor.
+Antea's operational performance in 2022 surpassed that of 2021.
 In 2022, there is still some uncertainty around the evolution of the pandemic and consequently the impact it may have to Antea Cement.
 Antea Cement continue to monitor the situation, end the relevant uncertainties have been estimated and incorporated into its budgets by considering macroeconomic expectations, stimulus initiatives and vaccine developments.
 Antea Cement continues to make its best efforts in keeping its people healthy, ensuring the workplace is safe and preserving ample liquidity to support its operations.